Internet of Things

 ( ...a developing friendship... )

 Meet GreenE, a very spimey fellow.
-And a very proud one also - he traces his lineage to 1775 and Ben Franklyn.
-His full name is www.GreenE.POB.nyc.
-Joseph, a nearby resident of Jackson Heights adopted him and therefore got to name him.
+And a very proud one also: He traces his lineage to 1775 and Ben Franklyn.
+His full name is GreenE#1.POB.nyc.
+Joseph, a nearby resident of Jackson Heights, got to name him as part of the adoption process.

-What Joseph has found interesting is that just by knowing GreenE's name, he's been empowered to do a bunch of new things locally.
+What Joseph has found interesting is that just by knowing GreenE#1's name, he's been empowered to do a bunch of new things locally.
 Here are the ways:

 He's part of the POB.nyc family of names.